 One common approach to tuning the configuration of AWS Lambda functions is to use AWS Lambda Power Tuning5, an open-source tool that is designed to help optimise the memory & power configurations for AWS Lambda functions.
 It works by invoking the function to be tuned multiple times across various memory allocations, recording metrics such as execution duration and cost for each configuration, and visualises the trade-off between cost and performance for each tested memory configuration, allowing the user to decide the most suitable memory allocation based on minimising cost, maximising speed, or balancing the two.
 While this is a very powerful & useful tool for Lambda function optimisation, it was not used in this project in order to (somewhat ironically) manage costs and remain with the AWS Free Tier: running the tuner involves several invocations of the target Lambda function at various memory levels, and a typical tuning run involves dozens of Lambda invocations.
-With the amount of data being written to the database per Lambda run (thousands of items), this would quickly exceed the Free Tier and begin incurring costs.
+With the amount of data being written to the database per Lambda run (thousands of items), this would quickly exceed the free tier and begin incurring costs.
 While these costs would not be prohibitively high, doing so would change the nature of the project from researching & implementing the optimal approach for this application to paying for a faster & more performant application.
 The tuner could be run with database writes disabled, but this would not generate meaningful results for the functions as writing to the DynamoDB database is the critical choke point for functions in this application.

-Instead, each function was manually tuned to be consume the least amount of resources possible by gradually incrementing the memory allocation until the function could run to completion in a reasonable amount of time.
+Instead, each function was manually tuned to consume the least amount of resources (reasonably) possible by gradually incrementing the memory allocation until the function could run to completion in what was deemed to be a reasonable amount of time (somewhat subjectively) for this application; for this reason, the functions could almost certainly achieve superior execution times if they were allocated more resources, but this would bring the application closer and closer to exceeding the free tier limit of 400,000 GB-seconds (allocated memory in GB \times execution time in seconds).
+As this is a student project, it was decided that the backend should be optimised to avoid incurring costs: while it wouldn't be prohibitively expensive to pay for additional resources, it was deemed inappropriate for this project as it does not demonstrate ability in the field of computer science but ability in the field of entering one's bank card details.
 In a business setting, the costs of running AWS Lambda Power Tuning would be completely negligible (in the order of fractions of cents per function invocation), and would pay for itself in the money saved via function optimisation; if this project were not a student project, there is no doubt that AWS Lambda Power Tuning would be the correct way to go about optimising the function configurations.